gcccheng/nec-platform-engineering/solution.md

 - ServiceMonitor:	Kubernetes-native way to tell Prometheus to watch a service

-- Scope	Outside-in: monitors  service’s exposed metrics

 - Purpose:	Aggregated monitoring, dashboards (Grafana), alerting

-- Consumer:	Platform team, SREs, dashboards
+- Consumer:	Platform team, SRE

 Example Use Case:

-- Monitor HTTP traffic volume to your app across all replicas
+- Monitor HTTP traffic volume to  app across all replicas

 - Alert if request errors increase or latency spikes